Navaneethveer3/spring-practice/README.md

 - 🤖 Integrated Spring AI for a conversational customer assistant
 - 🔄 Implemented an event-driven microservices architecture
 - 🐳 Containerized services using Docker
-- ☁️ Prepared the application for Azure deployment
+- ☁️ Prepared the application for Azure deploymentt